 A look back at the commemoration of November 11, 1918

-The Faculty of Medicine paid tribute to its deceased members during a ceremony held on Wednesday, November 12, 2025, in the Atrium of the historic building.
+The School of Medicine paid tribute to its deceased members during a ceremony held on Wednesday, November 12, 2025, in the Atrium of the historic building.
 This moment of reflection, marked by remembrance and respect, is part of the tradition of commemorating the Armistice of November 11, 1918.

 Three biographies of medical students who died in combat were then presented:

-The wreaths were laid by, among others:
+Wreaths were laid by, among others:

 • Mathys Dubel, representing the student body, alongside the Dean;

-See some memorable photos from this commemorative event in the gallery below.
+Check out some memorable photos from this commemorative event in the gallery below.